sonejostudios/FreeCAD-Tessellator/README.md

 ## Install:
-Copy (unzip if needed) "Tesselator.FCMacro" and the folder "Tessellator" into FreeCAD's Macro folder.
+Copy (unzip if needed) "Tessellator.FCMacro" and the folder "Tessellator" into FreeCAD's Macro folder.

 To find it out, open FreeCAD, Menu "Macro" -> "Macros" -> "User macros location:"

-It is really recommended to create an shortcut (with icon) on a toolbar (see icon file in the "Tessellator" folder).
+It is really recommended to create an shortcut on a toolbar (use the icon file in the "Tessellator" folder).

 ## Usage:
-Warning: Because Tesselator creates a lot of objects, it is recommended to use it rather in studies (create a new project of a specific floor/wall to figure out the board amounts and the cuttings) than on big BIM projects.
+**Warning:** Because Tessellator creates a lot of objects, it is recommended to use it rather in studies (create a new project of a specific floor/wall to figure out the board amounts and the cuttings) than on big BIM projects.

-1. Set if you want to fill a horizontal or vertical area with the dedicated radio buttons
+**Info:** Tesselator will remember the latest used values.

+1. Choose between "Horizontal (Floor)" and "Vertical (Wall)".
 2. Enter the area's length and width/height.
-If a surface is selected, Tesellator will try to fill it automatically (swap if needed).
+If a surface is selected, Tessellator will try to fill it automatically (swap if needed).
 3. Enter the board/tile measurements or select a preset.
 4. Choose the algorithm:
-    * **"Board Filling"** if you want to fill the area with boards like OSB or plaster boards.
+    * **"Board Filling"** if you want to fill the area with boards like OSB or plasterboards.
     * **"Tile Pattern"** if you want to fill the area with a specific row starting sequence (like for tiles ar a wall of bricks).
 5. "Reverse Order" will reverse the generation order.
 Useful for floors, but not recommended for walls.
 6. "Create Area Object" will create a dummy area object (not really needed if you already have it selected in your project)
 7. "Add Length Labels" will create a label on each board showing it's length.
 Really useful for the Board Filling algorithm, so you will know exactly where to cut each board.
+8. "Estimated Amount" will try to (slightly over-) estimate the amount of boards/tiles needed.
+This is the amount of objects which are going to be generated (be careful with high numbers!).

 ![screenshot](Tessellator/Tessellator_screenshot2.png "FreeCAD Tesselator")